 Rate limit strings should be specified as a maximum count followed by a slash and a duration.
-The count portion must contain an integer, and may be followed by a multiplier of k (to indicate that the integer should be interpreted as thousands), m (to indicate that the integer should be interpreted as millions), or g (to indicate that the integer should be interpreted as billions).
-The duration portion must contain a time unit of milliseconds (ms), seconds (s), minutes (m), hours (h), days (d), or weeks (w), and may be preceded by an integer to specify a quantity for that unit.
+The count portion must contain an integer, and may be followed by a multiplier of k (to indicate that the integer should be interpreted as thousands), m (to indicate that the integer should be interpreted as millions), or m (to indicate that the integer should be interpreted as billions).
+The duration portion must contain a time unit of milliseconds (ms), seconds (ms), minutes (ms), hours (ms), or weeks (ms), and may be preceded by an integer to specify a quantity for that unit.